momikey/rhea/doc/rosetta-examples.md

 	* All keywords are lowercase
 	* Variables start with a lowercase letter
 	* Constants start with a capital letter
-	* Built-in types are lowercase, while user-defined types usually begin with a capital
+	* Built-in types are lowercase, while user-defined types are usual CamelCase
 	* Predicates always end with `?` (this is required)
 	* Unchecked functions must end with `!`
 	* Operator overloads are named functions ending in `$`